Mcentenaro/Diabetes_Risk_ML/README.md

 data was retrieved from Kaggle at the following link: [kaggle](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset) and it contains 253,680 survey responses from the 2015 Behavioral Risk Factor Surveillance System (BRFSS), a health-related telephone survey that is collected annually by the Centers for Disease Control and Prevention of the United States.
 It is a multiclass dataset: class 0 = healthy, class 1 = prediabetes, class 2 = diabetes.
 More information about data itself can be found at the previous link.

 ### Goal:
 Originally the goal was to predict healty, prediabetes or diabetes using a single classifier, but data itself did not allow it since classes highly overlap.
-I therefore tried an hierarchical strategy employing a first classifier to distinguish between healthy (class 0) and disease (class 1 and class 2) transforming the problem from multiclass to binary, and then a second classifier to distinguish between prediabetes and diabetes.
+I therefore tried an hierarchical strategy employing a first classifier to distinguish between healthy (class 0) and disease (class 1 and class 2) transforming the problem from multiclass to binary, and then a second classifier to distinguish between prediabetes and diabetes and the remaining healthy.
 This strategy also failed since class 1 and class 2 cannot, at least with the classifiers that I choose, be distinguished.
 Finally, I settled on a binary classifier to distinguish healthy and disease, maximising recall over balance, to deliver a classifier useful for screening purposes.

 ### Methods: